 These inhibitors are pollution, unemployment and crime.
 So, let’s look at each inhibitor in turn:

 Pollution.
 Travel along any tourism route that passes through rural or urban human settlements and pollution, specifically in the form of discarded plastic shopping bags, bottles and sweet wrappers, visibly taints the natural beauty of the terrain.
 The root cause of this problem is that the economically disadvantaged locals do not have the privilege of being environmentally conscious.
 They are struggling to survive, to earn income and to put food in the bellies of their children.
 The evident pollution simply does not have any economic value to contribute to their survival and is consequently ignored.
 And will continue to be ignored unless a tangible value is perceived.

 Unemployment.
 We have witnessed island subsistence fishermen (and women) scrounging the shoreline rock pools for food while ignoring piles of beach sandals and plastic waste strewn along the high-tide line.
 What if that pollution had a monetary value and an easy way to collect it and to be rewarded for having done so?

 Crime.
 Most petty crime in Africa is the result of the unemployed seeking to survive.
-Would they choose an honest days labour if given the option to earn an honest income?
+Would they choose a days labour if given the option to earn an honest income?
 We think so!